-4801 Westown Parkway
+4801 Westown Parkway,

 West Des Moines,

 No matter your life stage, now is the right time to think about your retirement plan.
 And there’s no one-size-fits-all solution to planning for retirement.
 That’s why our retirement advisors in Des Moines take the time to get to know you and your goals before putting together a financial planning strategy tailored to you.
-Learn more about our retirement planning process, our retirement advisors and our top tips for getting started!
+Learn more about our retirement planning process, our Des Moines retirement advisors and our top tips for getting started!

 Employer-sponsored plans are benefit plans provided by organizations to their employees at no or relatively low cost to the employees.
 They cover an array of services including health care plans and retirement savings plans.
 Employer-sponsored retirement plans such as a 401(k) and Roth 401(k) offer employees a convenient way to save money for retirement while benefiting from tax breaks.
 In some cases, an employer may even provide matching funds.
 So, what’s the difference in all of these plans?
 We’re glad you asked.

-A 401(k) plan is a common retirement plan that employers often offer.
+A 401(k) plan is a common retirement plan that many employers offer.
 It allows employees to dedicate part of their salary to a retirement account.
 Typically, investments are made up of stocks, bonds or mutual funds based on the employee’s choosing.
 Any pre-tax dollars you contribute to your 401(k) will reduce your taxable income.
 Your employer may also offer other benefits depending on the plan.
 For example, some employers may allow for Roth 401(k) contributions, meaning you are contributing after-tax dollars, and in other cases your employer may even make a matching contribution.

 The main difference between a Roth 401(k) retirement plan and a traditional 401(k) plan is that Roth savings occur after tax instead of the pre-tax contributions employees make in a traditional 401(k).
 In a Roth 401(k), the contributions you make are after-tax dollars and, although you aren’t receiving any tax benefits at the time of contribution, when the money is taken out in retirement, it’s tax-free.
 Something to keep in mind is that Roth 401(k)s are subject to required minimum distributions (RMDs).
 It is also important to know that in order to make a “qualified” withdrawal from the Roth 401(k) and avoid a 10% IRS penalty tax, you must be contributing to the account for at least five years and be at least 59 ½ years old.

 403(b) retirement plans, also known as tax sheltered annuity (TSA) plans, typically take the form of annuity contracts or mutual fund custodial accounts, and are offered to people who work at tax-exempt or not-for-profit organizations.
 These may include hospitals, schools and other educational institutions.
 This retirement plan is very similar to a 401(k) plan in that they have the same contribution limits, both require you to reach age 59 ½ before withdrawing from them, and they can offer Roth options.
-Contributions to 403(b) retirement plans are tax deductible and employers can offer to match contributions.
+Contributions to 403(b) retirement plans are tax deductible and employers can offer matching contributions.

 A pension is a retirement plan that provides a monthly income.
-A formula is used to determine that income and is calculated based on the number of years you’ve worked with the company offering the pension, your age, and your compensation.
+A formula is used to determine that income and is calculated based on the number of years you’ve worked with the company offering the pension, your age and your compensation.
 Essentially, the more years you serve, the more money you’ll receive through your pension.
 Some pension benefits are subject to a vesting schedule.
 For example, you may have to work for the employer a minimum of five years to be eligible for a pension.
 With a pension retirement plan, your employer bears all of the risk and responsibility of funding and managing your retirement income.
 Government organizations typically offer pensions, however not all employers do.
 In fact, many companies have stopped offering pension plans in recent years.

 Whether you’re self-employed or your employer’s retirement plan simply doesn’t measure up, there are other options to consider as you plan to save for retirement.
 There are individual retirement accounts, or IRAs, including traditional IRAs and Roth IRAs.
 There are also non-qualified investment accounts to consider.